 9. “Ugh, I’ve always hated that name.”

 This one is always awesome to hear.
-My personal favourite though: “I know someone with that name and he is in jail now.”
+Our personal favourite though is: “I know someone with that name and he is in jail now.”

-Play it safe: when people ask you what you are planning on naming your baby, just say, “I don’t know yet.”
-Or use their names.
+Play it safe: When people ask you what you are planning on naming your baby, just say, “I don’t know yet.”
+Or use their name.

 10. “Was it planned?”

 11. “I’ll bet you are hoping for a boy/girl (opposite gender of the children you already have).”

 Got two boys?
 Then everyone around you will assume you want a girl.
 Got two girls?
 Then you are obviously hoping for a boy, right?
 That’s the mentality.
 Again, it’s easier to just agree.